 I learned from the latter.
-I had lots of bad managers, and a few really great ones, and now, twenty-one years after I began my management career, I have some advice on how we can choose, train, and empower those in our leadership roles and stop losing good people because of bad managers.
+I’ve had lots of bad managers and a few great ones.
+Now, twenty-one years after I began my management career, I have some advice on how we can choose, train, and empower those in our leadership roles and stop losing good people because of bad managers.

 Identify Management Potential

 When I managed at a large retailer, I was guilty of that.
-I thought, “Hey, this person is a phenomenal sales person, I am sure they will be a great manager!”
+I thought, “Hey, this person is a phenomenal salesperson.
+I’m sure they will be a great manager!”
 I could not have been more wrong.

 Your manager needs to have emotional intelligence.
-Your managers need to be able to work with other people and genuinely care about them, not just focus on the tasks that need to be completed.
-Look for someone who the rest of your team actually wants to work with.
-That can be a smooth transition into someone that they actually want to work for.
+Your managers need to work with other people and genuinely care about them, not just focus on the tasks that need to complete.
+Look for someone who the rest of your team wants to work with.
+That can be a smooth transition into someone they want to work for.

 If you don’t, do that before you hire a manager.
-Or if you already have a management team in place, step back and create your vision and core behaviors.
-There is no way you can expect someone to effectively lead your company if you cannot convey to them the end results you’re wanting to achieve.
+If you already have a management team, step back and create your vision and core behaviors.
+You cannot expect someone to effectively lead your company if you cannot convey to them the results you want to achieve.
 It is never too late to do this.
-These goals should govern every decision you make, and every decision made by your team.
-It is the best and fastest way to course correct and get your ship headed in the right direction.
+These goals should govern every decision you make and every decision made by your team.
+It is the best and fastest way to course-correct and get your ship headed in the right direction.

 You Promoted Them, Now What?

 But: I had no idea how to manage anyone!
 Yet, there I was, head of a staff of ten salespeople, holding the keys to the store.
 When I asked the owner to go over the duties and goals for my new position, I was told to write the schedule, make sure the team did their non-sales tasks, and make the sales goals.
 Oh, that’s it?
 How hard can that be?
-Apparently, a little harder than it looked.
+Apparently, a little more challenging than it looked.

 However, in a busy café setting, we are usually in a hurry to replace someone who left, so we tend not to have the luxury of time.
-In that case, it is even more important that you are very intentional about communicating and teaching the skills that will set your new manager up for success.
+In that case, it is even more critical that you are very intentional about communicating and teaching the skills that will set your new manager up for success.

 Can I Go On Vacation Yet?

 Some of that fear is just part of being a business owner.
 You have poured your money, sweat, and tears into getting this café up and running.
-You have spent countless hours behind that bar yourself, and now you have to trust someone else to do it for you while you’re away.
+You have spent countless hours behind the bar, and now you have to trust someone else to do it for you while you’re away.
 Scary, right?

-It is scary.
+It’s scary.
 But it’s necessary.

-Now it is time to trust them.
-And to trust yourself.
+It’s time to trust your manager, but it’s also time to trust yourself.
 Trusting and empowering your people is one of the biggest gifts you can give them.
-Empowering them, and then letting them make mistakes is even better.
-Empowering them, letting them make mistakes, and then using those mistakes as teachable moments is the best.
+Empowering them and letting them make mistakes is even better.
+Empowering them, allowing them to make mistakes, and then using those mistakes as teachable moments is the best.

 By all means, go to the Bahamas!

 Kerry Miller is a business development representative for Dillanos Coffee Roasters.